Sports league: Rankings and leaderboards

 Individual sports often use an alternative type of league organization where competitors are ranked against each other.
 In the simplest cases, such as boxing, the rankings mean little and the major competition is to crown a champion in a title fight.

 In other sports, the rankings and leaderboards gain importance when they are used in seeding tournaments.

 In some sports, points are assigned to results at individual competitions, and the resulting points are used to generate a season rankings and determine the season champion.
 While not usually referred to as "leagues", but "tours" or "series", these season-long competitions with set events are very similar to league structures in team sports.
 Examples of this are motorsport, tennis, golf, skiing, beach volleyball and rugby sevens.

 Conferences and informal leagues

 American college sports are traditionally organized into groups of teams known as conferences.
 These conferences ordinarily keep league tables and crown champions within the conference, as other sports leagues do, but the individual schools also schedule a certain number of "non-conference" games that are organized independently between two schools in different conferences, or between a conference team and a non-conference team.
-Also, national championships in some college sports are determined by a ranking or playoff system that is independent of the individual conferences.
+Also, national championships in some college sports, such as football, are or were traditionally decided by an external poll, rather than a designated championship.